 Contractors Seek Clarity On DOD Cybersecurity Rule

-Law360 (September 29, 2020, 10:28 PM EDT) -- Defense contractors are grappling with a new rule requiring them to implement cybersecurity programs that leaves crucial questions unanswered, including the exact information companies will be required to safeguard and how the new obligations will be worked into contracts.
+By Daniel Wilson (September 29, 2020, 10:28 PM EDT) -- Defense contractors are grappling with a new rule requiring them to implement cybersecurity programs that leaves crucial questions unanswered, including the exact information companies will be required to safeguard and how the new obligations will be worked into contracts.